karatelabs/karate/karate-core/README.md

 ## Introduction
 > This is new, and this first version 0.9.0 should be considered experimental.

-Especially after [the Gherkin parser and execution engine were re-written from the ground-up](https://github.com/intuit/karate/issues/444#issuecomment-406877530), Karate is arguably a mature framework that elegantly solves quite a few test-automation engineering challenges, such as [parallel execution](https://twitter.com/KarateDSL/status/1049321708241317888), [data-driven testing](https://github.com/intuit/karate#data-driven-tests), [environment-switching](https://github.com/intuit/karate#switching-the-environment) and [easy-yet-powerful assertions](https://github.com/intuit/karate#contains-short-cuts).
+Especially after [the Gherkin parser and execution engine were re-written from the ground-up](https://github.com/intuit/karate/issues/444#issuecomment-406877530), Karate is arguably a mature framework that elegantly solves quite a few test-automation engineering challenges - with capabilities such as [parallel execution](https://twitter.com/KarateDSL/status/1049321708241317888), [data-driven testing](https://github.com/intuit/karate#data-driven-tests), [environment-switching](https://github.com/intuit/karate#switching-the-environment), [powerful assertions](https://github.com/intuit/karate#contains-short-cuts), and an [innovative UI for debugging](https://twitter.com/KarateDSL/status/1065602097591156736).

 Which led us to think, what if we could add UI automation without disturbing the core HTTP API testing capabilities.
 So we gave it a go, and we are releasing the results so far as this experimental version.